rawphp-framework/rawphp-docs/docs/start/console.md

 RawPHP console commands create sample models, views and controller files that you can then modify to suit your purpose, hence saving you lots of time

 ## Naming conventions
-RawPHP follows standard naming conventions, that is, there are certain names you must name your files in other to leverage RawPHP's power:
+RawPHP follows standard naming conventions, that is, there are certain names you must name your files in order to leverage RawPHP's power:

 ### Database naming convention
 Your database tables must all be in smallcaps andin plural, multiple words should be joined with an underscore.
 The below are valid names: